Red-Buddha/BastionRandomizer/README.md

 # BastionRandomizer
-This is a Randomizer for SuperGiant's Bastion.
+This is a Randomizer for Supergiant Games' Bastion.

 ## Settings